droucode/tradesfordays/README.md

 Trades for days is a two sided marketplace, built on Ruby on Rails which hosts MVC software design pattern ( model, view, controller).
 It allows the software engineer to effectivly create applications by dividing each function.

- The model contains data, states and logic used by the application.
- The view is responsible for the user interface.
- Finally, the controller controller passes information and changes between the view and the model to the user.
+Details below:
 ##### View
+The view: is the component which the user interacts with through the browser.

 - Devise folder
 ```new.html.erb```
 linked to https://trades-fordays.herokuapp.com/users/sign_in, is where the user directed to sign in/sign up and be authenticated.
 This is achieved through the Devise Gem, that automatically generation registration and login forms.